Colossus of Constantine: History

+Henry Fuseli.
+The Artist's Despair Before the Grandeur of Ancient Ruins, 1778–1780.

 The Colossus was pillaged sometime in Late Antiquity, most likely for the bronze body portions.
 The marble portions of the statue were brought to light in 1486.
 The surviving remnants were later removed from the Basilica and placed in the nearby Palazzo dei Conservatori Courtyard by Michelangelo, who was working in the area.
 Strangely, there are two right hands (with upraised index fingers) amongst the remains of the statue, which differ slightly.
 It has been proposed that the statue was re-worked at some time late in Constantine's reign and a hand holding a sceptre was replaced by a hand holding a Christian symbol.

 The marble fragments underwent restoration during 2000-2001.
 Between 6 and 10 February 2006, a 3D laser scan of the fragments was carried out on behalf of the Land of Rhineland-Palatinate in collaboration with the Capitoline Museums in Rome.
 Both reconstruction and castings were displayed from 2 June to 4 November 2007 as part of the major cultural and historical "Constantine the Great" Exhibition in Trier, Germany.

-Fragments of the Colossus of Constantine.
-The fragments are arranged as follows from left to right: the right arm (with elbow), the head, the right kneecap, a right hand, [a columned museum entrance] left shin, the right foot, the left kneecap, [an ornamented column remnant] the left foot.
-The second right hand is located beyond the columned entrance to the left.